SynScoots/ScootsStats/README.md

 Download this repository, then extract the `ScootsStats` subdirectory from the `src` directory into your `World of Warcraft/Interface/AddOns` directory.

+## Known bugs ##

+There is a random close button on the currency tab.

 ## Screenshots ##

 ![Screenshot of stat panel](./img/v2-stats.png)